A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical discretization methods

 \subsubsection{Thermal analysis}

 For the finite element discretization of the thermal problem, we employ the weak formulation established in Sec.~\ref{sec:weak_formulation}.
-The domain is discretized into finite elements such that $\Omega\equiv \text{int}\left(\bigcup_i E_i\right)$, where element $E_i$ is chosen as a four-node quadrilateral isoparametric element.
+The domain is discretized into finite elements such that $\Omega\equiv \text{int}\left(\bigcup_i E_i\right)$, where the operator ‘int’ denotes the interior of a set, $\Omega$ represents the union of the interior regions of all elements $E_i$, excluding the boundaries.
+And element \textit{E\textsubscript{i}} is chosen as a four-node quadrilateral isoparametric element.

 According to the Galerkin method, the test functions are chosen as the shape functions, i.e., $\varphi_j = N_j$ for $j=1,2,3,4$.
 The temperature field within each element is approximated as

 where $N_i(\xi, \eta)$ are the bilinear shape functions and $(\xi, \eta) \in[-1,1]$ index local coordinates, $T_i$ are the nodal temperatures at the element nodes.